Updated 8 June 2020

-Electrical and Gas Safety and other safety critical maintenance work/ checks such as fire alarms and emergency lighting
+Electrical and gas safety and other safety critical maintenance work and checks such as fire alarms and emergency lighting

 While the coronavirus situation is ongoing, landlords who can show they have taken all reasonable steps to comply with relevant regulations, will not be in breach of their duty.

-You can show that reasonable steps have been taken to try to arrange the work by keeping copies of all communications (including replies) with tenants and contractors such as electricians/gas engineers etc.
+You can show that reasonable steps have been taken to try to arrange the work by keeping copies of all communications (including replies) with tenants and contractors such as electricians and gas engineers.